Choosing Your Courses in First Year Science

 Communication Requirement

 To complete your first year course schedule with electives, you will want to consider the Communication Requirement.
-Students are encouraged to take at least one Communication course in their first year.
+Students admitted directly from secondary school are required to take SCIE_V 113 in their first year.

 Science Breadth Requirement